sansoohan/Enneagram/RecommendAndAdvertising/README.md

 Goal
 ------------------------
 <p>
-This is web site for promotion for enneagram platform.<br>
+This is the web site for enneagram platform promotion.<br>
 User come and try random chat here.<br>
 This system should be the bridge to the mobile application Friend Library.
 </p>